Intensive pig farming: Description

 Indoor group pens.
 Note the slatted floor designed for waste removal.

 Intensive piggeries are generally large warehouse-like buildings or barns with little exposure to sunlight or the outdoors.
 Most pigs are officially entitled to less than one square meter of space each.
 Indoor pig systems allow many more pigs to be monitored than historical methods, ensuring lowered cost, and increased productivity.
 Buildings are ventilated and their temperature regulated.

 Most domestic pig varieties are susceptible to sunburn and heat stress, and all pigs lack sweat glands and cannot cool themselves.
 Pigs have a limited tolerance to high temperatures and heat stress can lead to death.
 Maintaining a more specific temperature within the pig-tolerance range also maximizes growth and growth-to-feed ratio.
 Indoor piggeries have allowed pig farming to be undertaken in countries or areas with unsuitable climate or soil for outdoor pig raising.
 In an intensive operation, pigs no longer need access to a wallow (mud), which is their natural cooling mechanism.
 Intensive piggeries control temperature through ventilation or drip water systems.

 The way animals are housed in intensive systems varies, and depending on economic viability, dry or open time for sows can sometimes be spent in indoor pens or outdoor pens or pastures.

 The pigs begin life in a farrowing or gestation crate, a small pen with a central cage, designed to allow the piglets to feed from their mother, the sow, while preventing her from moving around, crushing her children, and reducing aggression.
 The crates are so small that the pigs cannot turn around.

-Artificial insemination is much more common than natural mating, as it allows up to 30-40 female pigs to be impregnated from a single boar.
+The Vegetarian Society has stated that artificial insemination is much more common than natural mating, as it allows up to 30–40 female pigs to be impregnated from a single boar.
 Workers collect the semen by masturbating the boars, then insert it into the sows via a raised catheter known as a pork stork.
 Boars are still physically used to excite the females prior to insemination, but are prevented from actually mating.